This story begins on the snowy wastes of Necros.

-Sue: The Doctor doesn’t give a shit about her.
-I bet a day doesn’t go by when she doesn’t wish that he was still Peter Davison.
+Sue: The Doctor obviously doesn’t give a shit about her.
+I bet a single day doesn’t go by when she doesn’t wish he was still Peter Davison.

-Natasha and Grigory find a Dalek made from glass.
+Deep in the catacombs, Natasha and Grigory discover a Dalek made entirely from glass.

 Sue: So Davros is sticking all the frozen bodies into Daleks?
-That makes sense, I suppose.
-He’s really blinging up the Daleks as well.
-You can see your face in that one.
+Is that it?
+It makes sense, I suppose.
+I see he’s decided to bling-up the Daleks as well.
+You can practically see your face in that one.

 Sue: Warriors, come out to play!

 Me: You know, I’ve never picked up on that reference before now.
 Well done.

 Sue: This is what would have happened to Chris Moyles if he’d stayed in hospital radio.

 The head in the glass Dalek belongs to Natasha’s dad, Arthur Stengos.
 He begs his daughter to kill him before the Dalek side of his nature takes control.